acswindle/personal-blog/content/posts/database-project-setup/index.md

 of managing the database drivers and mapping raw tuples to/from Go data types is taken care of for us.

-First, we need to install it.
+First, we need to install SQLC.

 ```bash
 ~/Projects/task-manager>sudo snap install sqlc